abroroo/til/Algorithm Patterns/Merge Intervals.md

 # Merge Intervals Pattern 🧩

 ### What’s It About?
-The **Merge Intervals Pattern** is all about combining overlapping intervals into one and leaving only the **non-overlapping** ones.
-It comes in handy when you're working with time ranges, data ranges, or anything that involves intervals.
+The **Merge Intervals Pattern** is all about squishing overlapping intervals together so that you end up with only **non-overlapping** ones.
+This is super helpful when you’re dealing with **time ranges** or any kind of data that has **start** and **end** points.

+### Why is this useful?
+Think of it like scheduling meetings.
+You have different meeting times, but some of them overlap.
+Instead of dealing with messy overlaps, you want to merge them into one clean time block.
+Once merged, you can see exactly when you’re free and when you’re busy—**no gaps or overlaps**.

 ### How to Approach It: